maarten-pennings/C64howto/blinky1541/readme.md

 abcdefghijklmnopqrstuvwxyz[\]^_.ABC.....
 ```

-But 36 is too much.
+Altough we expect writing 36 bytes would still work, it doesn't.
-I can not explain why it doesn't stop at 37.
+I can not explain why, maybe a terminator or length byte is also stored in that 42 bytes buffer.

 ```basic
 200 for d=65 to d+35:w$=w$+chr$(d):next